Biz-codes/DSA-Big-O/README.md

     }
     return result;
 }

+O(n) Linear time.
+Adds the previous two answers together, creating a fibbonacci sequence.
+Returns array of fibonacci sequence arrays with lengths of 1, 2, 3, 4, etc. all the way to num.

 8. An efficient search
 In this example, we return to the problem of searching using a more sophisticated approach than in naive search, above.
 Assume that the input array is always sorted.
 What is the Big O of the following algorithm?
 Explain your answer